The best mobile games

 Each game Halfbrick releases also requires a promotional website.
 I have designed websites for all games we've released since 2012.

 For each site, I prepared a brief and mockups for the game team's feedback.
 I then collaborated with the game team to create the visual design, content, responsive website and related collateral.
-All sites are hosted on dedicated server on AWS.
+All sites were hosted on AWS.

 The development teams at Halfbrick needed custom dashboards to track their project's progress.
 While working at Halfbrick, I built a number of dashboards to fulfill the team's requirements, including the ones below.